 Public transport is cheap and frequent and all parts of Mahe can be explored easily by catching a bus.
 Many volunteers spend happy times bouncing around the island roads on buses taking in the beautiful scenery whilst enjoying the company of locals going about their daily business.

-Accommodation is in shared (mixed sex) dorm rooms (up to 10 people).
+Accommodation is in shared (mixed gender) dorm rooms (up to 10 people).
 The tap water is safe for drinking on the expedition base and there is cold running water available.
-Bathroom facilities are shared but split-sex, and participants also share base duties, including cleaning and other chores.
-Refridgeration is available for communal food only.
+There are male and female bathrooms with cold water showers, which believe it or not is very much welcomed after a hot day in this tropical climate!
+The hub is very active on environmental awareness (as is most of Seychelles).
+Keeping up with the recycling is part of daily duties that every volunteer will partake in.
+Participants also share base duties, including cleaning and other chores.
+Refrigeration is available for communal food only.
 You need to bring your own mosquito net and bedding for example a thin sleeping bag liner.

 If you need to stay additional nights before or after your project you need to book these separately, ask your travel consultant for help.

 You can depart any time on the final day, as the base is just one hour away from the airport.
 A transfer is provided at 08:00 to Cap Ternay or Beau Vallon.
-If you have a flight before 08:00, a taxi will be organised and paid for locally, all other transfers are at your own cost.
+If you have a flight before 08:00, a taxi will be organised and paid for locally.
+All departure transfers are at your own cost.

 Dive Equipment Rental

 If you are renting dive equipment locally, pick it up before meeting the team at the pick-up point on Saturday (project start date) and transferring to the project.